Rosa Nguyen, M.D., Ph.D.

 Research Topics

-The goal of my laboratory is to apply innovative experimental systems to develop novel immunotherapies for patients with neuroblastoma.
+The goal of my laboratory is to apply cutting-edge experimental systems and methods to develop new immunotherapies for patients with solid tumors, such as neuroblastoma.
 I am committed to creating an environment in my laboratory where everyone has an equal opportunity to succeed.
 I believe that diversity is integral to fostering a productive work environment for scientific discovery and collaboration, and I look forward to serving as a mentor to students and post-doctoral fellows.
 My laboratory focuses on two main areas:

-1. Harnessing tumor-targeting antibodies and NK cell activity in pediatric solid tumors
+1. Harnessing tumor-targeting antibodies and NK cell activity in neuroblastoma

-We have demonstrated preclinical activity of GPC2-targeting chimeric antigen receptor (CAR) T cell therapy in preclinical neuroblastoma models.
+We performed preclinical optimization of a GPC2-targeting chimeric antigen receptor (CAR) T-cell therapy to treat neuroblastoma and brain tumors.
 This work will be translated into an investigator-initiated first-in-human clinical trial for patients with neuroblastoma in the Pediatric Oncology Branch.
-To further optimize CAR T cell therapy, our laboratory focuses on CAR engineering to manipulate the CAR structure, conditionally alter CAR expression, and exploit the use of transgenic cytokines.
-We use genome-wide CRISPR screens to understand the mechanisms of tumor response to and evasion from adoptive CAR T therapy.
-Altogether, these efforts are geared towards finding new adoptive therapies to treat patients with neuroblastoma.
+To further optimize CAR T-cell therapy, our laboratory leverages CAR engineering approaches and transgenic cytokines to augment CAR function in the tumor microenvironment.
+We use genome-wide CRISPR screens and next-generation sequencing to understand the mechanisms of tumor response to and evasion from adoptive T-cell therapy.
+Altogether, these efforts are geared toward finding new cellular therapies to treat children with solid tumors.

 Biography

 I am a board-certified pediatric oncologist and completed my pediatric residency at the University of Maryland and my subspecialty training at St. Jude Children’s Research Hospital.
-I earned my Ph.D. degree in Biomedical Sciences from the University of Tennessee Health Science Center and trained as a postdoctoral fellow at the National Heart, Lung, and Blood Institute and the National Cancer Institute.
-I am the recipient of the 2018 Conquer Cancer ASCO Young Investigator Award and I am a 2022 St. Baldrick’s Foundation Scholar.
-My work has also been funded by the Department of Defense Peer-Reviewed Cancer Research Program, the Children’s Cancer Foundation, and Solving Kids’ Cancer Foundation.
+I earned my Ph.D. in Biomedical Sciences from the University of Tennessee Health Science Center.
+Before starting my own research group in the Pediatric Oncology Branch at the National Cancer Institute, I trained as a postdoctoral fellow at the National Heart, Lung, and Blood Institute and the National Cancer Institute.
+My work has been funded by the Department of Defense, American Society of Clinical Oncology, St. Baldrick’s Foundation, Children’s Cancer Foundation, and Solving Kids’ Cancer Foundation.

 Related Scientific Focus Areas